RABBIT PELLETS:

 the broken toe is perfect.

-RESPIRATORY PROBLEMS: From Pigeon Paradise
+From Pigeon Paradise

 The symptoms that you are describing are typically for ornithosis (respiratory) problems.
 The skin around the eyes become dark, brown and the pigeons are after flying sitting with open beak.
 Also they scratchs on their head and ears.
 It would be better to give them a treatment of 8 days of a combination of the antibiotics doxycycline + lincospectine together and also put some consecutive days after each other an antibiotic eye-drops in the eyes ( f.e.
 Neobacitracine droppings ).
 Important also if you give a treatment with doxycycline is that you use calcium free water ( bottle-water ) and also give them no grit during the treatment ( only some redstone ).